henrypoydar/henrypoydar.github.io/README.md

 ## TODO

-* Slightly animate things (scale and translate) with processing.js
+* Refresh animation on resize or click (without painting over, which will slow things down)
-* Add excanvas for IE support
+* Add excanvas for IE support.
+Really.